-The squad provides an opportunity to be part of the fire and EMS community, respond to 911 emergencies, and provide fire, rescue, and emergency medical services in a major metropolitan environment.
-BCC volunteers gain experience at all levels of the fire-rescue service, beginning with serving as a charge EMT on an ambulance, all the way up to chief fire officer.
-The experience is unparalleled, and all training is provided free of charge.
-Our members most often describe their rescue squad experience as fun, challenging, and rewarding.
+Bethesda Chevy Chase Rescue Squad (BCCRS) provides an opportunity to be part of the fire and EMS community, respond to 911 emergencies, and provide fire, rescue, and emergency medical services in a major metropolitan environment.
+BCCRS volunteers gain experience at all levels of the fire-rescue service, beginning with serving as a charge EMT on an ambulance, paramedic, firefighter and fire supervisor all the way through the ranks to a chief fire officer.
+The experience is unparalleled, and all training through BCCRS and Montgomery County is provided free of charge.
+Our members most often describe their BCCRS experience as fun, challenging, and rewarding and living up to our slogan of “the experience of a lifetime.”

 Minimum Qualifications

-- Junior members must have reached their 16th birthday, and not yet reached the second semester of their junior year of high school.
-Applications may not be submitted before an applicant is at least 16 years old.
+- In order to apply, Junior members must have reached their 16th birthday, and not yet reached the second semester of their junior year of high school.
+The applicant must be 16 years old by June 1, 2026.

-- Medical clearance by the Montgomery County Fire/Rescue Operational Medical Service (FROMS).
+- Once invited to join BCCRS, Junior members must obtain medical clearance by the Montgomery County Fire/Rescue Operational Medical Service (FROMS).
 FROMS administers a comprehensive physical examination including a vision test, hearing test, chest x-ray, tuberculosis screening, cardiac stress test, blood tests, and drug screening.

-- Criminal background check, fingerprinting and inquiries to determine suitability of the applicant for a position of trust in the Bethesda-Chevy Chase Rescue Squad and the Montgomery County Fire and Rescue Service.
-In addition, junior members must have a 2.0 grade point average (GPA) or better to be considered for membership and must agree to maintain a passing GPA.
+- Fingerprinting for the purpose of a criminal background check and inquiries to determine suitability of the applicant for a position of trust in BCCRS and the Montgomery County Fire and Rescue Service.
+In addition, junior members must have a 2.0 grade point average (GPA) or better to be considered for membership and must agree to maintain a 2.0 GPA, or better, during junior membership.

 - Possess a strong desire to participate in a time-intensive “after-school” activity during their junior and senior high school years.
 Note: Training and certifications earned as a junior member carry over to regular membership, however, not all junior members continue on as adult members.

-- Junior members must have a strong desire to complete a demanding activity during their junior and senior years of high school which must be prioritized in their time commitments only behind school and family responsibilities.
+- Junior members must have a strong desire to participate in a demanding and rewarding extra-curricular activity during their junior and senior years of high school that will reduce their time for other traditional school activities.
+They must be able to prioritize their time commitments so that they adequately address school and family responsibilities.

 Training

 No initial experience is required.
-All training is provided free of charge, including:
+All training through BCCRS and Montgomery County is provided free of charge, including:

 - CPR – all members re-certify annually in “High Performance CPR”